angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

 });
 ```

-This examples uses `map` to generate an array of all the promises resulting after executing `sendEmail` with each user, `Promise.all` expects an array of promises, so this pattern is quite handy.
+This examples uses `map` to generate an array of all the promises returned after executing `sendEmail` with each user, `Promise.all` expects an array of promises, so this pattern is quite handy.
 It will return a promise that will be resolved when all the promises in the array are resolved.

 As you can imagine, `Promise.all` will result in a rejected promise if _any_ of the promises fail.
-This can be changed if we add a catch block to each promise inside `sendEmail` \(or using then...catch instead of returning sendEmail directly\)
+This can be changed if we add a catch block to each promise inside `sendEmail` \(or using `then...catch` instead of returning sendEmail directly\)

 **Promise.resolve** and **Promise.reject**